BZoennchen/Pages/_posts/2025-08-04-free-energy-principle.md

 Consequently, **value** is not the interpretation of an external signal (*reward*) but is constructed by a prior belief about what states minimize surprise---what states are "normal" or "preferred" and since experience and prior belief influence each other in a feedback loop, we can hardly observe direct causal relation between the two.
 Value is basically the inverse of surprise and instead of figuring out which states are good based on reward, the FEP says: Organisms are already biased to expect to be in certain types of states (like being alive, warm, safe, fed).
+Preferences are encoded as priors over observations/states, so log-preference shows up as negative expected surprise in the expected free energy.
+Note however that *action-selection version of FEP* uses expected free energy (forward-looking), which decomposes into a *pragmatic* term (preference satisfaction) and an *epistemic* term (information gain / curiosity) to account for exploration!
 These are **low-surprise states**---what the organism is used to.
 Therefore, organisms act not to find new rewards, but to stay within those expected (familiar) states {% cite friston:2011 %}.
 One can still include costs or punishments in the model---but they are treated as part of the prior beliefs about what kinds of states should be avoided.